The bridge library connects KeyValue with the core library. KeyValue comes with an example bridge which can be used as a sample for bridge developers.

 recalculations when the input key-value pairs in

-have not changed since last call.
+data have not changed since last call.
 To use this

 feature, after having retrieve all values by calling